ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-3-2.md

-Chapter 2: Introduction to Mindful Breathing Exercises: Types of mindful breathing exercises
+Types of mindful breathing exercises
 ============================================================================================

 Mindful breathing exercises are a form of mindfulness meditation that involves focusing on the breath in a non-judgmental, present-moment way.
 There are several types of mindful breathing exercises that individuals can practice.
 In this chapter, we will explore some of the most common types.